 Other expenditure, comprising overheads, costs of serving customers and support function costs are incurred in one or the other subsidiary company based on historical procurement activity so the service delivered does not always relate to the entity in which the cost is incurred.
-To obtain a view of the relevant income and cost of service for each customer book it is necessary to allocate expenditure between the two entities based on a relevant cost driver.
+To obtain a view of the relevant income and cost of service for each customer book it is necessary to allocate expenditure between the two entities using a relevant cost driver.

-Each trading entity also performs the acquired non-regulated business retail activity of its former parent.
-This includes business retail activity in Scotland and provision of water and waste services to customers already outside of the regulated environment in England (those with consumption over 5ML/annum.
+WPSL also serves customers that have switched to Water Plus under its WSSL license, whether former STW appointed customers or new customers from out of area as well as business retail activity in Scotland.
 These costs also need to be allocated to the correct entity and then separated so that a view of only appointed activity can be obtained.